SM451Modding/ProjectLightSouls/README.md

 ## Undead Burg / Parish

-Dragon bridge underside has new hallway
+Dragon bridge underside has new hallway and wood support bridge

 Church has less hollow spam